How to Keep Your SupernannyPosted: April 23, 2013

 Here is some darn-tootin’ truth-tellin’ on how to keep your Supernanny!
 This post is one that I felt very compelled to write having seen so much of the material available all from the client’s point of view.
 When I was first thinking about writing this blog, several years ago, anytime I googled “nannying,” “appropriate pay for nannies,” “professionalism with nannies,” “how to treat your nanny,”etc. or conducted research about the nanny workplace, most of the information was skewed to a perspective not in the interest of the nannies.
 One particularly incensing article entitled How to Hire A Nanny Who Won’t Hit on Your Spouse, portrays nannies−not as reliable childcare and an extended family member (which they are)−and more like wanton women hell bent on destroying marriages.
 Look, it was Jude Law and that was 8 years ago!
 How long must true Supernannies be subjected to this stereotype?
 The lack of information available from the Supernanny’s P.O.V. is one of the many reasons I created Y’all Behave.
 I wanted to sprinkle in real, concrete, important information about how to treat your nanny—both professionally and personally—within all the fun and fancy of nannyhood itself.
 I think it’s important (and valid) for Supernannies to recognize their worth, and to choose and commit to families who value them as well.

 Don’t “nannyblock” your nanny!
-Do not refuse to share your nanny’s phone number/contact information with neighbors and friends who inquire about using her (unless your nanny asks you to do otherwise-she may have more work than she can handle!).
+Do not refuse to share your nanny’s phone number/contact information with neighbors and friends who inquire about using her (unless your nanny specifically asks you not to share hers- she may have more work than she can handle!).
 If you are paying your nanny a competitive wage, and are a pleasant, professional employer, she would have no reason to give your hours to someone else.
 It is unfair to keep her from finding more hours of work, especially if she is not full-time with you, just because you are worried that she may go off to greener pastures.
 Be the greener pastures!

 Don’t discuss cheaper nannies!
 Leaving names/numbers/prices of other babysitters written down in plain sight of your nanny or reminding her that there is cheaper childcare out there when she wants to negotiate a raise is a big time nanny-client faux pas.
 Look, if you want a high schooler who charges less, hire a high schooler who charges less.
 If you want to put your kids in daycare or after school programs, that is your prerogative.
 But if you want, and can afford, a career nanny who is a responsible(and professional) provider of transportation, meals, entertainment, and a steady routine (not to mention a source of individual attention, a feeling of security, and true kinship), pony up the extra cash and hire a Supernanny.
 And if you’re lucky enough to have a Supernanny, don’t try passive-aggressively questioning her worth.